Pikmin 3: Plot

-The inhabitants of the planet Koppai are suffering from famine as a result of a "booming population, booming appetites, and a basic lack of planning".
-Having scouted multiple planets with their SPEROS ships, one returns positive after scouting the Pikmin planet, which they call PNF-404, that has an abundance of cultivable food.
-Three Koppaite explorer captains, Alph, Brittany, and Charlie, are sent to explore and retrieve food sources.
-Their ship, the S.S.
+In the year 20XX, the inhabitants of the planet Koppai are suffering from famine as a result of a "booming population, booming appetites, and a basic lack of planning".
+Having scouted multiple planets with their SPERO ships to find ones with resources, one returns positive after scouting the Pikmin planet, which they call PNF-404.
+It has an abundance of cultivable food, and so three Koppaite captains are sent to explore the planet and retrieve the food sources that will save their planet: the engineer Alph, the botanist Brittany, and the captain Charlie.
+However, upon landing on the planet, their ship, the S.S.
 Drake, malfunctions and crash-lands, separating the three.
-Captain Charlie falls to the Distant Tundra and meets the Yellow Pikmin, but is eaten by a monster.
-Alph wakes up in the Tropical Wilds and meets the Red Pikmin, who help him recover their ship.
-Alph learns that the "cosmic drive key" is required to warp back to Koppai.
-Alph finds Brittany in the Garden of Hope, and rescues her with the help of Rock Pikmin.
-The two captains rescue Captain Charlie, after the S.S.
-Drake crashes and Brittany discovers Yellow Pikmin.
-They retrieve some fruits for the food supply and harvest the seeds on their journey.
-The S.S.
-Drake and the Pikmin Onions ascend into low orbit each evening to avoid voracious nocturnal creatures.
-The trio recover one of Captain Olimar's lost data files, and suspect that he has the key and explore in his pursuit.
-Later, they mistakenly rescue Louie, who steals all of their food supply and escapes to the Garden of Hope.
-After retrieving them both, they restrain and interrogate Louie, who tells them that Olimar is at Formidable Oak.
-There, the captains and the Pikmin defeat a mysterious life form known as the Plasm Wraith, to save Olimar, who had taken the cosmic-drive key, thinking it is a treasure, and he gives it back.
-The explorers use the key for the ship, offering Olimar and Louie a ride back to Hocotate, and they return home as the Pikmin wave goodbye.
+Charlie falls to the Distant Tundra and meets the Yellow Pikmin, but is eaten by the Vehemoth Phosbat.
+Alph awakens in the Tropical Wilds and meets the Red Pikmin, who help him recover their ship.
+Alph learns that the "cosmic-drive key", which is required to return to Koppai, has disappeared following the crash.

+Alph finds Brittany in the Garden of Hope and rescues her with help from the Rock Pikmin, and they rescue Charlie after the S.S.
+Drake crashes once more in the Distant Tundra and Brittany discovers the Yellow Pikmin.
+The trio recover some of Captain Olimar's lost data files, and find out that he has the key, having mistakenly thought it was a treasure.
+Later, they mistakenly rescue Louie from the Twilight River after receiving his SOS message that was meant for Olimar.
+He steals their food supply and Charlie's rubber duck, and escapes to his and Olimar's destroyed spaceship in the Garden of Hope.
+They retrieve and interrogate him, and he tells them that Olimar is in the Formidable Oak.
+There, the captains and the Pikmin defeat a mysterious life form known as the Plasm Wraith to save Olimar, and he returns the cosmic-drive key to them.
+The three use the key for the ship, offering Olimar and Louie a ride back to Hocotate, and they return home as the Pikmin wave goodbye.

-The narrator speaks at the game's ending, which varies based on the number of fruit the player retrieved during the game.
-If the player collects a minimum amount of fruit, the narrator states the explorers feel "unease" over the possibility the seeds collected will not be enough to save Koppai.
-If the player collects a respectable amount of fruit, it is stated that careful planning will be required to save Koppai.
-If the player collects all fruits, the narrator states that the three have successfully completed their mission to restore life in Koppai and that the cause of the S.S.
-Drake's crash-landing may be on purpose.
+The game's ending varies based on the number of fruit the player retrieved during the game.
+If the player collects all fruits, the narrator states that the three have successfully completed their mission to restore life in Koppai and that the S.S.
+Drake's crash-landing may not have been an accident.
 In a post-credits scene, some Pikmin see a flaming object falling to the ground and run to it.
-An additional story in Pikmin 3 Deluxe, "Olimar's Comeback", reveals the object to be a pod containing Olimar and Louie, who are sent back to the planet by the president of Hocotate Freight to repair and retrieve the damaged spaceship they left behind.
+An additional story in Pikmin 3 Deluxe, "Olimar's Comeback", reveals the object to be a pod containing Olimar and Louie, who were sent back to the planet by the president of Hocotate Freight to retrieve and repair the destroyed spaceship they left behind.